 Any waffle lover can attest to the intoxicating aroma of waffles hot off the iron.
-This pandan waffle recipe takes it up a notch (and in a Vietnamese / southeast Asian direction) with its sweet aromatic smell of pandan, rich coconutty taste, chewy mochi center, and a crispy outside texture.
+This pandan waffle recipe takes it up a notch (and in a Vietnamese / southeast Asian direction) with its sweet aroma of pandan, rich coconutty taste, chewy mochi center, and a crispy outer texture.

-Not to be confused with recipes like my bánh kẹp, this pandan waffle recipe features a thicker waffle and extra chewy center.
-This recipe is adapted from my mom’s friend, Bac Vien, and my innumerable recipe attempts to get the same chewy and crispy consistency as Bambu’s pandan waffle.
+Not to be confused with recipes like my thinner, bánh kẹp lá dứa (crispy pandan pizzelles), this pandan waffle recipe features a thicker waffle and extra chewy center.
+This recipe started off as an adaptation from my mom’s friend’s recipe (Bac Vieng) and developed over my innumerable recipe attempts to get the same chewy and crispy consistency as Bambu’s pandan waffle.

 What is pandan?